davidshq/wopas/README.md

 - Currently, WOPAS is setup to run non-interactively.
 To run interactively, adjust source code as indicated in source comments.

 # Release History
-The current version is 1.0.
 The notes were starting to get lengthy, see RELEASE_NOTES.md for details.